Don Garber: National Football League

-MLS Commissioner
+MLS commissioner

 Garber was appointed as Major League Soccer commissioner on August 4, 1999, succeeding Doug Logan.
 One of his first moves as commissioner was to bring the league more in line with the international standard, eliminating the shootout and having the referee keep the time on the field.
 In 2004, MLS also eliminated overtime and the three-plus-one substitution rule.
 This enabled teams to substitute three field players as well as an additional goalkeeper.
 "This decision reflects our focus on continuing our alignment with the world's game," said Garber at the time.

 MLS growth

 Garber has emphasized gradual, sustained growth of the league over decades rather than attempting grandiose moves to win headlines.
-Before Garber came into the Commissioner's office, the league had only one team in its own stadium, Columbus Crew SC, whose Mapfre Stadium was built by Lamar Hunt in 1999.
+Before Garber came into the Commissioner's office, the league had only one team in its own stadium, Columbus Crew, whose Columbus Crew Stadium was built by Lamar Hunt in 1999.

 On December 7, 2001, Garber met with club owners at the Colorado ranch of Philip Anschutz in order to establish a plan to ensure the league's survival.
 Among the concepts agreed upon was building soccer-specific stadiums; establishing what would be known as Soccer United Marketing – an agency designed to manage soccer content in the U.S.; and pursuing (and ultimately winning) broadcast rights to the 2002 and 2006 FIFA World Cups.
 The entire summit led by Garber at the Anschutz ranch is regarded as a critical moment in the eventual rise of MLS.

 Soccer-specific stadiums

-Following Columbus Crew SC's lead, and after the summit at Anschutz's ranch, MLS clubs soon began building soccer-specific stadiums.
+Following the Columbus Crew's lead, and after the summit at Anschutz's ranch, MLS clubs soon began building soccer-specific stadiums.
 The new venues enhanced the game-day experience for fans and granted teams full operating control of the stadiums and greater shares of stadium revenue.

 In 2003, the "cathedral of American Soccer," the Home Depot Center (now known as Dignity Health Sports Park), was built to house the Los Angeles Galaxy, and both senior national teams.
 Four more soccer-specific stadiums were built by the start of the 2007 MLS season.
-In 2021, MLS has 22 stadiums built or transformed for soccer.
-Within the next few years, a minimum of six more stadiums built for MLS clubs will debut.
+In 2023, MLS has 26 stadiums built or transformed for soccer.